Here are the major retailers that are closing stores in the U.S. in 2020, starting with the biggest announcements.

 The neighborhood pharmacy and retail chain is focusing on its stores that have MinuteClinics, which offer basic, walk-in medical services.
 That strategy is right in line with the parent company's name, CVS Health.

-There are 1,100 clinics so far.
-If you need a flu shot, suspect a bladder infection or dare to undergo a cholesterol screening, you’re in the right place.
+About 1,100 stores have the clinics so far.
+If you need a flu shot, suspect a bladder infection or want to undergo a cholesterol screening, you’re in the right place.

-Chief Financial Officer Eva Boratto hopes that shuttering underperforming stores will generate "enhanced longer-term performance."
+Chief Financial Officer Eva Boratto hopes shuttering underperforming CVS stores will generate "enhanced longer-term performance."

 Stores closing in 2020: 2